Localized prostate cancer

 The risk of prostate cancer increases with age.
 It is very rare in men younger than 50.

 The following tables show how likely it is that a man of a certain age will be diagnosed with prostate cancer within the next ten years and how likely it is that he will die of it.
-These numbers are averages: A man’s individual risk will also depend on whether he has risk factors and – if so – which risk factors.
+These numbers are averages: Your individual risk will also depend on whether you have risk factors and – if so – which risk ones.

 Table: Risk of being diagnosed with prostate cancer in the next ten years:

-Current age Number of men who will be diagnosed with prostate cancer in the next ten years
+Current age How many men will be diagnosed with prostate cancer in the next 10 years?

 45 4 out of 1,000

-Table: Risk of dying of prostate cancer in the next ten years:
+Table: Risk of dying from prostate cancer in the next ten years:

-Current age Number of men who will die of prostate cancer in the next ten years
+Current age How many men will die of prostate cancer in the next 10 years?

 45 Fewer than 1 out of 1,000